 Building a Culture of Safety at St. Tammany Health System

-Seeking to expedite its journey to zero harm, St. Tammany Health System (STHS) applied high reliability best practices to improve quality and increase safety throughout the organization.
+Seeking to expedite its journey to zero harm, St. Tammany Health System (STHS) applied high-reliability best practices to improve quality and increase safety throughout the organization.

-Increasing visibility.
-Monthly reviews of safety events as well as annual assessments of safety risk and readiness increased visibility into the organization’s operations, allowing STHS to better identify and analyze patient quality data.
+Monthly reviews of safety events and annual assessments of safety risks and readiness increased visibility of the organization’s operations, allowing STHS to better identify and analyze patient quality data.

 Delivering accessible, useful data insights: High reliability relies heavily on continuous improvement driven by measurable goals.
 Huron and STHS worked collaboratively to advance quality and safety data reporting, making it easier for the organization to uncover safety issues and solve problems.
 The teams designed and deployed data dashboards, giving leaders access to patient safety and quality metrics essential to tracking progress and adjusting behaviors or processes to improve results.

 At St. Tammany Health System, we are dedicated to achieving zero harm, and we have found the assistance of Huron to be indispensable on our journey to high reliability.
 They have taught us how to use our own data to find the places where improvement is needed.
 They have taught us how to hardwire excellence by creating habits and pathways of care.
 We are grateful to the Huron coaches and collective team for helping us achieve our mission as the heartbeat of our community, caring for patients and families with excellence, compassion and teamwork.”— Joan Coffman, CEO